vsajip/simply-toast/README.md

 * * *

 If anybody has interest on a jquery-less version, just open an issue and I'll look into that.

+* * *

+Based on http://ifightcrime.github.io/bootstrap-growl, but unlike bootstrapGrowl, Simply Toast does not need bootstrap.js nor bootstrap.css.